FIPS 140-2 Enablement

 This version of Go replaces the standard Go crypto libraries with the FIPS validated BoringCrypto module.
 See GoBoring's readme for more details.
 This module has been revalidated as the Rancher Kubernetes Cryptographic Library in order to ensure support on a wider range of systems.
 However due to changes introduced by SP 800-56A Rev3, this validation is now historical.
 A re-validation effort is currently underway to return this module to active FIPS 140-2 status.

 FIPS Support in Cluster Components¶

-Most of the components of the RKE2 system are statically compiled with the GoBoring Go compiler implementation that takes advantage of the BoringSSL library.
+Most of the components of the RKE2 system are statically compiled with the GoBoring Go compiler implementation.
 RKE2, from a component perspective, is broken up in a number of sections.
 The list below contains the sections and associated components.

 - API Server

 To ensure that all aspects of the system architecture are using FIPS 140-2 compliant algorithm implementations, the RKE2 runtime contains utilities statically compiled with the FIPS enabled Go compiler for FIPS 140-2 compliance.
 This ensures that all levels of the stack are compliant from Kubernetes daemons to container orchestration mechanics.

 As of v1.21.2, RKE2 supports selecting a different CNI via the

 --cni flag and comes bundled with several CNIs including Canal (default), Calico, Cilium, and Multus.
 Of these, only Canal (the default) is rebuilt for FIPS compliance.

 RKE2 ships with NGNIX as its default ingress provider.
 As of v1.21+, this component is FIPS compliant.
 There are two primary sub-components for NGINX ingress: